aggelo/Artificial-Intelligence-with-Python/README.md

 A flower image classifier built with PyTorch

-Files Submitted
-The submission includes all required files.
-(Model checkpoints not required.)

 Part 1 - Development Notebook
 All the necessary packages and modules are imported in the first cell of the notebook